JanPomelo/battleships/README.md

 # battleships

 BattleShip Game for the Odin Project.
-Right now, the Computer just does completly random moves since I already spent enough time for now on the project.
-In the future I plan to implement an algorithm to make the computer smarter when he hits a ship.

 # Classes